With any change comes reluctance: integrating a new tool into the work routine of your employees won't always be a stroll in the park.

 Each user of the collaborative platform can also join and be invited to a number of groups delivering a wealth of information on their news feed.

-In the first case, do not hesitate to intervene and coach on a reasoned use of the following functionalities: individual or group @ mentions, assignments, messages defined as important, personal publications, personal chats.
+In the first case, don't hesitate to intervene and coach on a reasoned use of the following functionalities: individual or group @ mentions, assignments, messages defined as important, personal publications, personal chats.

-In the second case, explain to your users how to act on their notifications and, if necessary, how to set up a "mute" mode on the chat, to stop following a group or to stop receiving notifications for a limited period or on a recurring basis.
+In the second case, explain to your users how to act on their notifications and, if need be, how to set up a "mute" mode on the chat, unfollow a group, or stop receiving notifications for a limited period or on a recurring basis.